Learn how the NCUA definition of a qualifying service facility differs for adding select groups or underserved areas.

-It is important to know and understand these different definitions so you can always ensure that you have a qualifying service facility for a planned field of membership expansion, whether it is the addition of a new select group or an underserved area.
+It is important to know and understand how these definitions vary to ensure you have a qualifying service facility for a planned field of membership expansion, whether it is the addition of a new select group or an underserved area.

-Adding Select Groups
+Qualifying Service Facilities for Adding Select Groups

-These more stringent requirements in underserved areas are designed to ensure the credit union maintains a higher degree of presence in the area because, by its very nature, an underserved area will have a higher concentration of members with greater needs.
+These more stringent requirements in underserved areas are designed to ensure the credit union maintains a higher degree of presence in the community because, by its very nature, an underserved area will have a higher concentration of members with greater needs.